xoxfaby/BetterUI/README.md

 # BetterUI

+## Do not try to fork this Repo to bring back old versions of the mod, they will be taken down.

 A mod that makes the UI better by adding a nice little button to the main menu

 All other features of BetterUI have been removed.